 • Raspberry Pi: Raspberry Pi is a small, affordable computer that encourages hands-on learning.
 It provides older kids with the opportunity to explore hardware programming and create innovative projects.
 Similarly, your student might also enjoy Arduino, the foundation of smart devices.

-These Scratch alternatives cater to the advanced coding needs of older kids and provide a solid foundation for their continued coding journey.
+These languages cater to the advanced coding needs of older kids and provide a solid foundation for their continued coding journey.
 They open up exciting possibilities for creating more complex projects and expanding programming skills.

 Offline Scratch Alternatives for Coding: Learning Anytime, Anywhere